hhvu0102/unix_basic/practice/README.md

 5. How many regions of interest are there on `chr1`?
 6. How will you count the number of regions on `chr1` without saving those regions to a file?
 - Hint: Use pipe `|`.
+7. How many unique chromosomes are there in the `E003-H3K27ac.narrowPeak` file?
+- Hint: you can use `cut`, `sort` (with some `-flag`), then count.
+8. How many regions each chromosome has in the file?
-7. How would you sort the file `answers/chr1.bed` based on the second column in ascending order (from small to large)?
+9. How would you sort the file `answers/chr1.bed` based on the second column in ascending order (from small to large)?
 - Hint: If the first few lines of the results after `sort` look like this:
 ```
 chr1	10002662	10003327	Rank_15426	221	.
 9.18838	22.17389	19.14895	378